joshua-mcintosh/joshua-mcintosh.github.com/index.md

 </ol>
 </div>
 <div class='span4'>
-I'll try not to make this too much like a dating profile, but I'm not sure what all I will put here.
-I figure I could put up plenty of information about my github projects (though I dont have many yet), or I could put down personal information.
-My biggest concern about personal information is that it might be seen as unprofessional, I suppose—but I also want whoever reads this to get a holistic view of who I am, both professionally and personally.
+<p>These github pages are host to both my github projects and my personal blog.
+My biggest concern about personal
+information is that it might be seen as unprofessional, I suppose—but I also want whoever reads this to get a holistic view of who I am, both professionally and personally.</p>

+<p>Also, the fact that It uses github--and thus requires knowledge of an scm--can only work in my favor.</p>
 </div>

 </div>